Developer Guide

 What is this feature for?

-command enables users to edit a RecurringExpenseManager
+The edrec command enables users to edit a RecurringExpenseManager in the ExpenseTracker.

 Sequence of action

-command works, here is a list of steps illustrating what occurs when LogicManager#execute()
+To aid you in understanding how exactly the edrec command works, here is a list of steps illustrating what occurs when LogicManager#execute() is invoked:

-We will be using the user input edrec 1 n/Coconut Milk
+We will be using the user input edrec 1 n/Coconut Milk as an example.

 -